bnorthan/inf-428-data-analytics-online/Module5/Terminology.md

 |32	|0	|1
 |27	|1	|4

+Feature vectors are a row in a dataset.

 ## SUPERVISED VS UNSUPERVISED
 * Supervised
   * Have datapoints (x) and labels (y)
+* The labels are usually
+  * Classes (a cateogry, like dog or cat).
+  * Numerical values
 * Machine learns relationships between x and y
 * Unsupervised
   * Have datapoints (x) but no labels